 RIPA offers a free five-week fun-filled summer camp to local community-based organizations that service NYC children ages 6 -12.
-Campers try their hand at many different sports (soccer, rugby, softball, tennis and more!), run on the track at the world-famous Icahn Stadium, bike the Island’s pathways, and explore the Urban Farm and wetlands.
+Campers try their hand at many different sports (soccer, rugby, softball, tennis and more!), run on the track at the world-famous Icahn Stadium, and explore the Urban Farm and wetlands.
 Enrollment is only available through local community-based organizations.
 Learn more here.

 Sportime Tennis Center, in collaboration with RIPA, offers free tennis classes to children via school-based programs.
 Sportime’s professional instructors teach all participants, while also building their self-esteem and encouraging healthy living.
 This program is available on site at the Sportime Tennis Center, or it can be brought to your local school.
 To learn more contact [email protected] at Sportime Tennis Center.